dotnet/csharplang/proposals/list-patterns.md

 #### Pattern compatibility

-A *list_pattern* is compatible with any type that is *countable* and *indexable*.

-A *slice_pattern* with a subpattern is compatible with any type that is *countable* and *sliceable*.

-A *slice_pattern* without a subpattern is compatible with any type that is compatible with a *list_pattern*.

-A type is *countable* if it has an accessible property getter that returns an `int` and has the name `Length` or `Count`.
-If both properties are present, the former is preferred.

-A type is *indexable* if it has an accessible indexer that takes an `Index` as an argument or otherwise an accessible indexer with a single `int` parameter.
+A *list_pattern* is compatible with any type that is *countable* as well as *indexable* — it has an accessible indexer that takes an `Index` as an argument or otherwise an accessible indexer with a single `int` parameter.
 If both indexers are present, the former is preferred.

-A type is *sliceable* it has an accessible indexer that takes a `Range` as an argument or otherwise an accessible `Slice` method with two `int` parameters.
+A *slice_pattern* with a subpattern is compatible with any type that is *countable* as well as *sliceable* — it has an accessible indexer that takes a `Range` as an argument or otherwise an accessible `Slice` method with two `int` parameters.
 If both are present, the former is preferred.

+A *slice_pattern* without a subpattern is compatible with any type that is compatible with a *list_pattern*.

 This set of rules is derived from the [***range indexer pattern***](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/ranges.md#implicit-index-support).